asuradev99/eden/README.md

 # eden
-A GPU-accelerated cellular automaton simulator in Rust, using Vulkan.
+A GPU-accelerated cellular automaton and artificial life simulator in Rust, using `wgpu-rs`.

 Currently WIP

+## Planned Features